Shaneel Lal: Early life

 Lal was born in Nausori, Fiji, to a mixed iTaukei and Girmitiya family on 22 January 2000.
 Lal comes from a Hindu family and was raised in a Hindu and Muslim community.
 After attending a Christian primary and high school in Fiji, Lal states that they "grew out of" religion and subscribes to indigenous spirituality.

 In Fiji, Lal was put into conversion therapy in an attempt to change their sexuality and gender identity.
 The elders of the village prayed over Lal to free them of spirits that supposedly made Lal queer.
 Lal experienced conversion therapy as a challenge to their indigeneity and relationships with their ancestors.
-Lal claims that precolonial indigenous queerness is distinct from colonial attitudes to and terms for queerness.
+Lal argues that precolonial indigenous queerness is distinct from colonial attitudes to and terms for queerness.
 Lal argues that prior to colonisation, vakasalewalewa were integral to native Fijian society, and that colonisation and Christianity stripped Fijians of their rich queer identities and conditioned them with homophobia and transphobia.

 In 2014, Lal moved to New Zealand with their family.
 Lal joined Otahuhu College and was named dux in 2018.

 Lal uses they/them pronouns and has described themself as trans, non-binary, vakasalewalewa and hijra.